Tampa Bay Rays News

 8-6-13: The Tampa Bay rays are in second place and leaders in the American League wild-card.
 This week they will engage in interleague play against the Diamondbacks and Dodgers.
 The rays are 6-4 in the last 10 games.

-7/7/13 - Ben Zobrist was the only Tampa Bay Ray selected for the 2013 American League all-star team.
-So far in 2013 the 2nd baseman is hitting .262 with 5 HR and 45 RBI.
+7-7-13 - Ben Zobrist was the only Tampa Bay Ray selected for the 2013 American League All-Star team.
+So far in 2013 the 2nd baseman is hitting .262 with 5 HR and 45 RBIs.
 It will be his 2nd ASG appearance.

 6-12-13 - The Tampa Bay rays have lost two in a row and are currently in fourth place in the AL East division.
 The Rays missed the playoffs last year and if this seasons trend continues.
 It will be the second straight season they miss the playoffs.
 The newly acquired James Loney leads the team in batting average hitting .327.
 The longest tenured Ray Evan Longoria Is hitting 305 and leads the team with 11 home runs.